masterpointio/terraform-spacelift-events-collector-audit-trail/README.md

 # Spacelift Audit Trail Events Collector with AWS

 Terraform module setting up a collector that receives Audit Trail events sent by Spacelift and stores them in AWS S3.
-This is a fork from [Spacelift's example module](https://github.com/spacelift-io-examples/terraform-aws-spacelift-events-collector).
+This is a fork from [Spacelift's example module](https://github.com/spacelift-io-examples/terraform-aws-spacelift-events-collector) maintained by Masterpoint.

 ## Usage